joaoeccel/dbt-repository/README.md

 ### Introduction

-Welcome to my dbt project!
+Welcome to my project!

 This files are used to transform data that is in the Data warehouse (Google BigQuery), preparing it to be used by a data viz tool.

-The data used in this project is data from the company Adventure Works.
+The data used in this project is data from the company AdventureWorks, a sample database provided by Microsoft.

-### Basic commands

-Try running the following commands:
-- dbt run
-- dbt test

 ### Resources:
 - Learn more about dbt [in the docs](https://docs.getdbt.com/docs/introduction)